conradknapp/intersection-observer-API-primer/README.md

-# Basics of Using the Intersecton Observer API
+# Basics of Using the Intersection Observer API

 ## Browser Support